-These five faculty, staff, and student collaborative working groups meet regularly and host topical events.
+These faculty, staff, and student collaborative working groups meet regularly and host topical events.

 Collective for the Interdisciplinary Study of Medicine and Culture (CISMaC)

 The CISMaC facilitates projects that transcend disciplinary barriers and connect medical study with other fields, promoting work on the history of medicine, literature and medicine, medicine and the arts, health and ethics, intersections of health and gender, ethnicities and race, and, ideally, new inquiries not yet imaginable.
 For more information, visit the CISMac website.

 The DHWG is an interdisciplinary group of faculty, staff, and graduate students who meet monthly to discuss specific projects and opportunities for the humanities in a digital age.
 The DHWG also hosts the UF Graduate Certificate in Digital Humanities.
 For more information, visit the UF Digital Humanities Working Group.

 Impact of Materials on Society (IMOS)

 The Impact of Materials on Society working group is a partnership of UF faculty from engineering, liberal arts and sciences, and education with the national Materials Research Society (MRS) to develop an introductory level course that combine studies in materials engineering with material culture.
 This team-taught introductory course is aimed at college freshman and teaches students that engineering shapes and is shaped by social and cultural variables, and that a career in engineering is not only about math and science, but also about social problem-solving.
 IMOS is taught each fall semester at UF, and at other universities worldwide.
 For more information about IMOS activities, visit the MRS Impact of Materials on Society Subcommittee website.